Skingorithm/Capstone_Bangkit/README.md

 2. Labelling your images dataset using ImageJ software
 3. Resize your input images to 256x256, you can use [our notebook](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Resize%20Image%20to%20256x256.ipynb) to resize your images
 4. Stack your image using ImageJ software
-5. Training the model.
-You can start training your own model immediately by modifying the Model Section or load your own model.
-There are some files of our notebook, we using ResUNet architecture as our baseline:
+5. Training the model, We using ResUNet architecture as our baseline.
+But, you can start training your own model immediately by modifying the Model Section or load your own model.
+There are some files of our notebook:
    - [Acne Segmentation - ResUnet.ipynb](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Acne%20Skin%20Segmentation/Acne%20Segmentation%20-%20ResUnet.ipynb)
    - [Dark Circle Segmentation - ResUnet.ipynb](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Dark%20Circle%20Segmentation/Dark%20Circle%20Segmentation%20-%20ResUnet.ipynb)
    - [Eye Segmentation - ResUnet.ipynb](https://github.com/Skingorithm/Capstone_Bangkit/blob/Machine-Learning/Eye%20Segmentation/Eye%20Segmentation%20-%20ResUnet.ipynb)